awsdocs/amazon-s3-userguide/doc_source/EnableWebsiteHosting.md

 You can enable static website hosting using the Amazon S3 console, REST API, the AWS SDKs, the AWS CLI, or AWS CloudFormation\.

-To configure your website with a custom domain, see [Configuring a static website using a custom domain registered with Route 53](website-hosting-custom-domain-walkthrough.md)\.
+To configure your website with a custom domain, see [Tutorial: Configuring a static website using a custom domain registered with Route 53](website-hosting-custom-domain-walkthrough.md)\.

 ## Using the S3 console<a name="HowDoIWebsiteConfiguration"></a>